JpEngelbrecht89/capacitor-http-error/README.md

 npx cap open android
 ```

-Use android studio to run the app on a device or emulator.
+Use android studio to run the app on a device or emulator and inspect the logs, to see